 System 6 Hell: Games and Apps for Mini vMac

-This page provides disk images containing shareware and freeware Macintosh games and applications from the 1980s.
+This page provides disk images containing shareware and freeware Macintosh games and applications.
+Originally, this collection was limited to programs published in the 1980s, but it has been expanded to include some helpful applications and historically important games from the early 1990s.
 Everything posted here has been tested in Mini vMac running System 6.0.8.
-The disk images are usable in any version of Mini vMac, running on any host system.
+The disk images should be usable in Mini vMac running on any host system.
+The games have been expanded and are ready to play in the emulator.
+You can probably run many of these games in Basilisk II as well.

-If a game runs too fast, try running a variation of Mini vMac, or (and this is much easier) hit “CTRL-S” to adjust the speed of the emulation.
+If a game runs too fast, hit “CTRL-S” in Mini vMac to adjust the speed of the emulation.

 #